-The Nonnewaug High School Athletics program is designed to give our student athletes the opportunity to participate in competitive sports at the high school level while developing life-long skills such as goal setting, leadership and time management.
+The Nonnewaug High School Athletics program is designed to give our student athletes the opportunity to participate in competitive sports at the high school level while developing life-long skills such as goal setting, leadership, and time management.

 The Chiefs compete with 26 Varsity and Junior Varsity teams including a Unified Sports division.
 We are members of the Berkshire League and are under the umbrella of the Connecticut Interscholastic Athletic Conference.

 Please come out and support the Chiefs.
-Whether you compete in sport, come to cheer on a friend, or simply want to join in the excitement, Nonnewaug Athletics has something for everyone.
+Whether you compete in a sport, come to cheer on a friend, or simply want to join in the excitement, Nonnewaug Athletics has something for everyone.
 Hope to see you at our events.

 *NHS Athletics uses the FamilyID program, a secure platform that provides an easy, user-friendly way to register for our sports programs, and helps us to be more administratively efficient and environmentally responsible.